dt1/itemhut/README.md

 This program can serve as a cheat-sheet for those who find themselves in my position and don't know where to start, or it can serve as a foundation for those who want to build their own solutions.
 This program is fundamentally different because it is created by someone who has found himself in the mud.

-Item Hut makes a few assumptions that do not reflect reality: in particular, it assumes you have beautiful and clean data, ignoring the mantra "Data is Messy."
+omark makes a few assumptions that do not reflect reality: in particular, it assumes you have beautiful and clean data, ignoring the mantra "Data is Messy."
 Yes, data is, and always will be, messy, even with the best of plans.
 I am not able to know *how* your data is messy.
-With that in mind, Item Hut attempts to be as flexible as possible, and should be easy to modify.
+With that in mind, omark attempts to be as flexible as possible, and should be easy to modify.
 The databaase schema does provide lookup tables that represent some of the more common cases.

 ######Expected Features
 * B2B Customer Management